PUGLIA IN 360°

 Spiaggia d’Ayala | Campomarino di Maruggio

-D’Ayala beach is located about 1.5km out of Campomarino.
+D’Ayala beach is located about 2.5km from the centre of Campomarino.
 It is easily accessed from Commenda and extends to about 1 km of sandy beach protected by maquis scrub peppered sand dunes and a private pine wood, making the beach extremely popular with naturists.
 The beach has an extensive gay section.

 How to get there | Take the SP136 from Maruggio | stay on the SP136 to go into Campomarino or turn right onto the Circumvallazione di Campomarino before reaching Campomarino | in either case turn onto the SP122 | park where you see the cars on the road at Commenda | walk to the beach from the road that is the continuation of the strada Vicinale no.43 - Scorcialupi - Mare | turn left on the beachfront and its 5 minutes to the gay section; you will know it when you see it.